logzio/logz-docs/_source/logzio_collections/_log-sources/opentelemetry.md

 * Processors
 * Exporters

-OpenTelemetry also includes extentions for additional functionality such as diagnostics and health checks, as well as a dedicated collector for contributed components, such as the Logz.io exporter.
+OpenTelemetry also includes extentions for additional functionality such as diagnostics and health checks, as well as a dedicated collector for components contributed by the community, such as the Logz.io exporter.

 #### Deploy OpenTelemetry Collector with Logz.io Exporter